“Eclectic, interesting…will fill you with hope and resolve!” – Pick up our new short story collection, Women.Mutiny

 Header image is s till from Dear Zindagi

 I write to inspire my readers and impact their lives positively.
-I am a mom
+I wish for world

 She Was Provided With Everything Essential, But Now She Had To Ask For Every Little Thing!